-On the Internet, you can find thousands if not millions of different binoculars for whale watching from shore or land, all with different features and benefits.
+There are many binoculars available on the Internet for watching whales from shore or land, each with different features and benefits.

-How do you know which is right for you?
-So, after looking through quite a few, we’ve narrowed it down to just the 7 best binoculars you can use to see whales up close.
+How can you tell which is the right one for you?
+After looking through a few, we have narrowed it down to just the 7 best binoculars for viewing whales up close.

 Let’s get started!